Skip to navigation Skip to content

 Tell the customer:

-• the standard recovery rate will automatically commence from their CCS entitlement.
-Standard CCS recovery is 20% of the weekly rate, and
+• the standard debt recovery rate (20% of the weekly CCS entitlement) will automatically commence from their CCS entitlement, and

-• a lower amount of subsidy will be paid directly to their child care provider, and the customer will incur higher out-of-pocket fees for child care
+• as a lower amount of subsidy will be paid directly to their child care provider, the customer will have higher out-of-pocket fees for child care

 If the customer: